 Endeavour for the protection of dolphins, whales and sea turtles

 OceanCare endeavours to improve the management and conservation status of the dolphins, whales and sea turtles in the waters surrounding the Balearic Islands and thus co-operates in the international project OASIS together with the Spanish partner organisation SAVE THE MED (formerly know as ALNITAK and Asociación Ondine) More information.
 As part of this project, research on the movements, habitat use and ecology of loggerhead sea turtles, sperm whales, beaked whales, pilot whales, striped dolphins, common dolphins, Risso’s dolphins, and bluefin tuna is conducted by using visual and acoustic methods as well as photo identification.
 OceanCare, ALNITAK, and KAI Marine are looking for research participants to assist in this research and conservation project for a one week adventure.

 Dates and Cost Participation

-Living and conducting research aboard a marvellous old, yet newly refurbished sailing ship
+Living and conducting research aboard a marvelous old, yet newly refurbished sailing ship

 Course language: English